Academics Banner

 Evening Classroom Study Hall-S (ECSH-S): Under the direction of the Director of Learning and Support, proctors are available to help students (limited number per classroom) maintain focus and productivity during the evening study period (Sunday – Thursday).
 Proctors oversee student organization, prioritization, and assignment management.

-Please email or call Tina Evans, Director of Learning and Support if you have any questions:
+Please email or call Jack Peterson, Director of Academic Resources if you have any questions:

 tevans@christschool.org or (828) 684-6232 ext.
 111